 Types of Tax Fraud

 There are 3 main types.
 Let’s discuss them one by one:

 #1 – Underreporting One’s Income

-This type of tax fraud is very common especially in the case of people who receive their income in the form of cash.
-The Internal Revenue Service (IRS) as well as the state tax boards, requires all kinds of income to be reported irrespective of its source.
-However, since it is difficult to trace cash income, it can go unreported quite often.
+This type of tax fraud is prevalent, especially in the case of people who receive their income in the form of cash.
+The Internal Revenue Service (IRS), as well as the state tax boards, requires all kinds of income to be reported irrespective of its source.
+However, since it is challenging to trace cash income, it can go unreported quite often.